amsaul/DeveveloperMentor/README.md

 # DeveveloperMentor
-DevMentor is a platform where-by we link mentors to developers
+DevMentor is a Web Based platform where-by we link mentors to developers